top of page

 Chahoua Gecko Fruit Diets

 There is no shortage of fruit diets available on the market today, and the line of diets that I recommend is from Pangea Reptile.
 Pangea has many diets available spanning several fruit flavors, formulas and protein bases, but the one I have had the most luck with for chahoua is the Fig and Insects formula.
 With that said, individual geckos do tend to have individual tastes, so I recommend trying many of the different flavors and even trying other diets, such as Repashy.
-I feed a fruit diet 2-3x per week, by mixing it up, pouring into 1oz solo cups, placing the cup into the feeding ledge and often leave the diet in the enclosure for ~48 hours.
-Some geckos will eat fruit diet when it is fresh while others prefer it to ferment a bit, then eat more on the second night.
-Either way, after 48 hours, I remove the diet as you can smell it beginning to sour.

 My philosophy is to offer a mix of smoothie diets and live insects on an ongoing bases.
-Variety is key, and for that reason, I always recommend offering different things to determine what works best for your individual gecko.
+Variety is key, and for that reason, I always recommend offering different options to determine what works best for your individual gecko.
 I also make my own proprietary fruit diet that I add to the rotation.
 Here is the recipe:

 The Chahoua Chamber Diet

-• 1 3.5oz package of Plum Organics brand organic mango fruit baby food
+• 1 3.5oz package of Plum Organics brand organic mango fruit baby food (or similar)

 • 2 1/2 tablespoons distilled water